-This lighthouse is considered by many to be one of the most beautiful architectural buildings in the Azorean archipelago.
-It has been in operation since November 1876 and to this day carries out its coastal control activity.
+Many consider this lighthouse one of the most beautiful architectural buildings in the Azorean archipelago.
+It has been in operation since November 1876 and continues to carry out its coastal control activity today.
+Over the years, the site underwent some improvements and maintenance work.
+It is currently one of the most emblematic visiting cards in the Northeast.

-What is the Farol do Arnel?
+What is the Farol do Arnel

-The Farol do Arnel, also known as the Farol da Ponta do Arnel, was built at the end of the 19th century, by the hand of the well-known “Worker of the Northeast”, António Alves de Oliveira.
+The Farol do Arnel, also known as the Farol da Ponta do Arnel, was built at the end of the 19th century by the hand of the well-known Worker of the Northeast, António Alves de Oliveira.
 It is currently considered a heritage landmark of the municipality of Nordeste.

 Over the years, the Farol do Arnel has undergone several improvements and adaptations.
-It was kept up-to-date and with the ability to carry out its maritime signalling functions for all the traffic that navigates in Azorean waters.
+It was kept up-to-date and able to carry out its maritime signaling functions for all the traffic that navigates in Azorean waters.
+In addition to its essential functions, the lighthouse offers its visitors a permanent exhibition about the lighthouses of the Azores.
+It is an excellent opportunity to:

 - Learn about the ancestors;

-- History of the place together with the lighthouse keepers.
+- History of the place, together with the lighthouse keepers.

-Designed, planned and built by António Alves de Oliveira, it presents an irreverent architectural style.
+Farol do Arnel was the first lighthouse built in the Autonomous Region of the Azores.
+According to the existing documentation, the complete equipment of the lighthouse had a total cost of 21 thousand reis (old Portuguese coin).
+Designed, planned, and built by António Alves de Oliveira, it presents an irreverent architectural style.
 It’s based on the modern ideas of the great workers of the time.
+It has:

 - Octagonal tower intended for the accommodation of lighthouse keepers;